thefrontside/simulacrum/integrations/cypress/README.md

 ### Step 3: Configure Auth0

-An example [cypres environment file](./cypress.env.json) is in the root of this repo.
+An example [cypress environment file](./cypress.env.json) is in the root of this repo.
 You can change the configuration to your auth0 values.

 ```json
 // cypress.env.json